Harshavardhini-G/JWT-Authentication-Application-Using-MERN-Stack/README.md

       JWT_SECRET=your_secret_key
       PORT=5000
       ```
-    - "Start backend server:"
+    - "▶️ Start backend server:"
+    - "cd backend"
     - "npm run server"
-    - "Start frontend app (in a new terminal):"
+    - "🖥️ Start frontend app (in a new terminal):"
     - "cd frontend"
     - "npm start"
-    - "Open the app in browser:"
+    - "🌐 Open the app in browser:"
     - "http://localhost:3000"

 usage:
   steps:
-    - "Register: Create a new user account using the registration form."
+    - "📝 Register: Create a new user account using the registration form."
-    - "Verify: See confirmation of successful registration."
+    - "✅ Verify: See confirmation of successful registration."
-    - "Login: Enter credentials to log in."
+    - "🔐 Login: Enter credentials to log in."
-    - "Welcome: Access the protected welcome page after login."
+    - "👋 Welcome: Access the protected welcome page after login."
-    - "Data Storage: All user data is securely saved in MongoDB."
+    - "🗄️ Data Storage: All user data is securely saved in MongoDB."

 contribution:
-  message: "Feel free to fork this repository and submit pull requests for improvements."
+  message: "🤝 Feel free to fork this repository and submit pull requests for improvements."

 author:
-  name: "Harshavardhini-G"
+  name: "👩‍💻 Harshavardhini-G"
-  email: "harshavardhini.pdy@gmail.com"
+  email: "📧 harshavardhini.pdy@gmail.com"

 license:
-  type: "MIT License"
+  type: "📝 MIT License"